Prosecutor's office drops all charges against former Bellevue police officer

 "I am happy that the truth came out," said Kivlin's attorney, Jeffrey Cohen.
 "I'm sorry for my client that it took so long."

+Attempts to reach the woman have gone unanswered.
+Her attorney declined to comment on the case.

-The scandal rocked the department.
-Kivlin is one of three members of Bellevue Police accused of sexual misconduct involving the same woman.
+The scandal rocked Bellevue Police.
+Kivlin is one of three members of the department accused of sexual misconduct involving the same woman.
 One of them is Chief Steve Mylett, who was placed on leave last summer.
 A source with direct knowledge of the case said the woman accused Mylett and another detective of rape.
 All of them she claimed to have met online.

 According to investigative documents obtained through public disclosure, the detective confirmed with investigators he met the woman online but insisted their sexual contact was consensual.